This Baileys Mocha Cheesecake – sigh …

 - Add eggs, one at a time, keep beating on low speed to incorporate.

-- Add the rest of the ingredients, i.e., melted chocolate, milk, Baileys & vanilla, beat on low for 30-60 seconds, scraping down the sides, until it’s all mixed.
-Add the coffee granules last, stir lightly.
+- Add the rest of the ingredients: melted chocolate, milk, Baileys and vanilla, beat on low for 30-60 seconds, scraping down the sides, until it’s all mixed.
+Add the coffee granules last, stir very lightly.

-- Pour into the base lined pan and bake at 190˚C for 50 minutes.
+- Pour slowly into the base lined pan and bake at 190˚C for 50 minutes.

-- Cool on a wire rack completely, then wrap loosely with foil and refrigerate overnight.
+- Cool on a wire rack completely.
+Leave in the tin, wrap loosely with foil and refrigerate overnight.

 - Melt the chocolate and cream on 50-80% power.
 Stir and mix completely.

 - Add the Baileys, mix and leave to cool completely.

 - Unmould the cake and top/cover as desired and leave in the fridge until time to cut and serve.

 You say add the ‘flours’ but the ingredients only list one flour, cornflour, is there p.flour too, is this correct?because I have only used cornflour & it’s in the oven now so I hope it comes out ok